shanesturrock/bioit/docs/Installation.md

 Now when users log in they won't see the shutdown button and they won't be able to call the shutdown command from the shell either.

+## Other useful user programs

+A couple of nice programs are `ncdu` and `baobab` both of which allow uers to see how much disc space they're using.
+(You can use dnf or yum to install on Rocky Linux 8)

+    sudo yum -y install ncdu baobab

 ## Secure ssh but retain admin access

 Create a build user account with admin rights which will be used to do tool updates: